CLINEX47/clinex-/README.md

-# clinex-for preveiw of larest items and cheap products
+# clinex-for preveiw of latest items at affordable price